1922 regnal list of Ethiopia: Monarchs who reigned after the birth of Christ

 The claim that Matthew the Apostle had Christianized king Akaptah Tsenfa Arad (no. 167) is inspired by Louis J. Morié's narrative in Historie de l'Éthiopie, in which he stated that a king named "Hakaptah" ruled Aethiopia in c.
-40 AD and it was during his reign that Matthew converted the king's daughter Ephigenia.
+40 AD; it was during his reign that Matthew converted the king's daughter Ephigenia.
 This narrative was inspired by the older Church story of Matthew which involved a king named "Egippus".

-The story of Garsemot Kandake and Jen Daraba is based on the Biblical story of the Ethiopian eunuch, who was the treasurer of Kandake, queen of the Ethiopians and was baptized after travelling to Jerusalem.
-However, the eunuch was actually baptised by Philip the Evangelist, not Philip the Apostle as Tafari mistakenly states.
-Louis J. Morié's narrative did not accept that this Kandake queen was the one who is mentioned in the story of the Ethiopian eunuch.
-The apparent contradiction in story of the Christianisation of Ethiopia according to Tafari's regnal list is due to an attempt to accommodate both the native Abyssinian tradition around Abreha and Atsbeha and the Biblical traditions of "Ethiopia" (i.e. Nubia).
+The story of Garsemot Kandake and Jen Daraba is based on the Biblical account of the Ethiopian eunuch, treasurer to Kandake, queen of the Ethiopians, who was baptized after travelling to Jerusalem.
+However, the eunuch was baptised by Philip the Evangelist, not by Philip the Apostle, as Tafari mistakenly states.
+Louis J. Morié did not accept that this Kandake queen was the one mentioned in the story of the Ethiopian eunuch.
+The apparent contradiction in the story of the Christianisation of Ethiopia according to Tafari's regnal list is due to an attempt to accommodate both the native Abyssinian tradition around Abreha and Atsbeha and the Biblical traditions of "Ethiopia" (i.e., Nubia).

-Taye Gabra Mariam's version of this list does not refer to the traditions of the Baptism by Matthew the Apostle and the Biblical Kandake, choosing not to include the name "Akaptah" for the 167th monarch and not including the name "Kandake" for the 169th monarch.
+Taye Gabra Mariam's version of this list does not refer to the traditions of the Baptism by Matthew the Apostle and the Biblical Kandake, omitting the name "Akaptah" for the 167th monarch and omitting the name "Kandake" for the 169th monarch.

-This section is the last part of the regnal list that directly refers to ancient Nubia and the Kingdom of Kush, which came to an end in the 4th century AD following its conquest by Ezana.
+This section is the last part of the regnal list that directly refers to ancient Nubia and the Kingdom of Kush, which ended in the 4th century AD after its conquest by Ezana.